Home 9 Sheet Metal Fabrication 9 Laser Cutting PEEK: Precision, Advantages, and Applications

 1. Intricate Designs and Tight Tolerances

-• Medical Devices: PEEK’s use in medical devices like orthopedic implants necessitates extremely precise dimensions to ensure patient safety and device efficacy.
+• Medical Devices: PEEK’s use in medical devices like orthopedic implants necessitates precise dimensions to ensure patient safety and device efficacy.

 2. Minimal Material Wastage